homer0/projext-plugin-rollup-react/README.md

 Done, now you can `require`/`import` files from your `frontend` target on the `backend` target and everything will work.

+### Babel

+This plugin adds the [`react`](https://yarnpkg.com/en/package/babel-preset-react) preset for JSX support, and the [`external-helpers`](https://yarnpkg.com/en/package/external-helpers) plugin, for better compatibility with Rollup.

+### External dependencies

+When bundling your targets, the plugin will check if the target is for Node or if it is a browser library and automatically exclude the React packages so they don't end up on your build.

 ## Development

 Before doing anything, install the repository hooks: